 - Allows administrators to assign granular access permissions - Multiple user groups with team permissions can be managed from an easy-to-use unified management portal.

 - Allows administrators to monitor network activity such a bandwidth usage - keep an eye on which resources are accessed, and to detect problems and anomalies with the network.

-- Provides easy-to-use apps for most major platforms - Windows, macOS, Linux, iOS, and Android.
+- Provides easy-to-use apps for most major platforms - Windows, macOS, Linux (now also has Linux X64), iOS, and Android.
 Most of these apps include a kill switch.

 - Offers users access to a large public VPN network.